Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 --output=table

-COMPONENT VERSION CVE SEVERITY FIXED BY
+COMPONENT VERSION CVE SEVERITY CVSS FIXED VERSION

 ...